manojc/xtag/README.md

 # xtag

+> Coming Soon!

-A simple node package to get the XML structure of xml file using streams!
+A simple node package based on [sax](https://www.npmjs.com/package/sax) to get the XML structure of xml file using streams!